Earn your B.F.A. in Photography in Downtown Pittsburgh

 - work creatively in commercial advertising and portrait studios.

-- apply expertise in museums and galleries.
+- apply expertise in museums and galleries and create artwork for public exhibition.

 - combine knowledge of image-making with another field.